phwillot/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Shell, init files, variables and expansions
+# 0x03-shell_variables_expansions

-During this project, I learned about the commands:
+## During this project, I learned about the commands:

-printenv, set, unset, export, alias, unalias, ., source, printf
+- printenv
+- set
+- unset
+- export
+- alias
+- unalias
+- .
+- source
+- printf

-Description of the scripts :
+### Description of the scripts :

 1. Create a script that creates an alias.